Derek Carr: Personal life

-Carr's brother, David, was the first overall pick of the Houston Texans in the 2002 NFL Draft.
+Carr's brother, David, also a quarterback, was the first overall pick in the 2002 NFL draft, taken by the Houston Texans.
 David played in the NFL from 2002 to 2012 with various teams.
 Carr's uncle, Lon Boyett, played at the tight end position for the Raiders during the 1978 season.

-Carr married his wife on June 29, 2012.
+Carr married his wife, Heather, on June 29, 2012.
 The couple have three sons and a daughter.
-His oldest son was born with a medical condition that tied up his intestines and required three surgeries to fix.
+His oldest son was born with intestinal malrotation, a medical condition that tied up his intestines and required three surgeries to fix.

-Carr currently resides in the Southern Highlands master-planned community in the southern foothills of the Las Vegas Valley, neighbors with former Raiders coach Jon Gruden.
-"I absolutely love Las Vegas and I hope that they are loving our team.
-I hope they like what we've been able to do.
-Hopefully, we can do some more to give them some more great memories here in the future.
-But I love this place and I tell you what, man, especially the way my wife's talking, I don't think we're going to be going anywhere anytime soon."

 Carr is a Christian and has said his faith is the most important thing in his life.
 He has tattoos on his wrists, the left citing a verse from the Biblical Book of Jeremiah and the right depicting a Chi Rho.